 How to Pressure Can Black Beans: A Step-By-Step Photo Guide

 For many, pressure canning might sound a little intimidating or difficult.
-Trust me though when I say that the result outweighs any initial difficulty, and with a little practice, you'll wonder what you were ever scared of.
-We can, or preserve, the majority of food in our household.
+Trust me though, when I say that the end result will outweigh any initial difficulty.
+With a little practice, you'll wonder why you were ever scared of canning in the first place.
+In my household, we can (or preserve) the majority of our food.

 I currently can just about every bean you can think of, like black beans, green beans, pinto beans, black-eyed peas, lima beans, kidney beans, and Great Northern beans.
 I even make refried and baked beans.
 I also can a host of other veggies and fruits, pasta sauce, salsa, ketchup and bbq sauce, preserves, etc.

 We really enjoy making our own food products over here.
 Not only does that mean that my family gets a better food product to eat, but I can control the ingredients going into each of the jars.
 And I get the bonus of getting a great deal of satisfaction out of making food for my family.
 My children really like helping out with the process as well.
 Many times you'll see my children's faces helping out in my recipes.

 This really does become a family affair, and it helps to teach my children how to eat better and how to preserve food for their future families as well.
 I really love canning!

 - Start the process the night before you wish to can any dried beans by dumping your dried beans into an extra-large stock pot and filling it to the top with water.
 Leave your beans overnight to soak.

 - The next morning, drain any liquid off of your beans and rinse them in a colander before using them.

 - Start your canning process by setting out your canning station.
 You'll need a pressure canner and a large pot of water to boil.